Dvijtech/ellic/BUILD_ONE.md

 - 🟢 easy to outsource

 👉 You can order them from a local machinist.

----

-# 🚲 3.
-Bike Components (Parallel Step)

-A large part of Ellic uses **standard bicycle components**.

-You need:

-- drivetrain parts
-- mechanical connectors
-- possibly wheels / motor wheels

 👉 Option:
 - source yourself
-- or order a **pre-selected kit from the project**
+- or order a **pre-selected kit from the project. just ask me somhere here**

 ---

-# 🔩 4.
+# 🔩 3.
 Laser-Cut Parts (Highly Recommended)

 For: